10 things to do at the Jewish Ghetto of Rome

 Rome Trastevere and Jewish Ghetto Tour

-Stroll and discover Trastevere in detail
+Stroll around and get to know Trastevere in detail

 Discover this picturesque neighborhood in depth with an expert guide who will tell you all the curiosities and information you should know about this medieval neighborhood.